OceanAITeam/NSGA2--FSDRSA/README.md

 Moreover, we also identified the cause of the "cold start problem" during the initialization process through analysis and made improvements in this version.

-Next time, we will consider tidying up the code related to task distribution or other modules of algorithm implementation and upload it.
+Next time, we will tidy up the code related to other algorithm implementation modules and then upload it.

 **************************************************************************************************************************************************************************